DYCI2/Somax2/README.md

 ## Credits

-Somax2 (c) Ircam 2012-2024
+Somax2 (c) Ircam 2012-2025

 Somax2 is a totally renewed version of the Somax reactive co-improvisation paradigm born in the Music Representations Team at Ircam - STMS.

 It is  part of the research projects ANR MERCI (Mixed Musical Reality with Creative Instruments) and ERC REACH (Raising Co-creativity in Cyber-Human Musicianship) directed by Gérard Assayag.

-Somax2 development by Joakim Borg, documentations and tutorials by Joakim Borg and Marco Fiorini.
+Somax2 development, documentations and tutorials by Joakim Borg and Marco Fiorini.

 Somax created by Gérard Assayag and Laurent Bonnasse-Gahot, adaptations and pre-version 2 by Axel Chemla Romeu Santos, early prototype by Olivier Delerue.

-Thanks to Georges Bloch, Mikhaïl Malt and Marco Fiorini for their continuous expertise.
+Thanks to Georges Bloch, Mikhaïl Malt for their continuous expertise.

-Thanks to Bernard Borron, Bernard Magnien, Carine Bonnefoy, Joëlle Léandre, Fabrizio Cassol, Marco Fiorini for their musical material used in Somax2 distribution corpus.
+Thanks to Bernard Borron, Bernard Magnien, Carine Bonnefoy, Joëlle Léandre, Fabrizio Cassol, Marco Fiorini, Anaïs del Sordo for their musical material used in Somax2 distribution corpus.

 ## Contacting the team